shimmand/waccaSupportTools/analyzePlayData/README.md

 # README.md
+## File structure
+1. `launcher.js`: This is a launcher for `main.js`.
+It is used as a bookmarklet.
+(URI encoding is required.)
+2. `main.js`: Collects play scores from "Song Scores" Page in My Page.
+Called from `launcher.js`.
+3. `index.html`: This is the page to jump to `bit.ly`.
+4. (`bit.ly`: Used for access analysis.)
+5. `rating.html`: The main unit of the web program.

 ## Translating to other languages
 ### rating.html
 This page is designed to make it easy to add new languages.